Barrett Tillman

 Barrett Tillman is the world’s most prolific U.S. naval aviation author, having published over two-dozen titles on the World War 2 period alone.
 He has written numerous books for Osprey in recent years including the much acclaimed Hellcat Aces of World War 2 from the Aircraft of the Aces series.

-One Response to “Barrett Tillman”
+One thought on “Barrett Tillman”

 1. The ongoing votes of the vast majority of the federal powers-that-be are for continuing warfare at the expense of the vast majority not only of the world, but of the very citizens that these elected officials are handsomely paid to represent.
 Such haters.